American Sign Language and Interpreting Program — Deaf Studies

-- B.A. degree: ASL-English Interpretation checklist (PDF)
+- B.A. degree: American Sign Language and Interpreting (PDF)

 Sign language interpreters make communication accessible between hearing and Deaf or Hard of Hearing people.
 Interpreters listen to a spoken message and convert it into a visual message as well as converting the visual message back into a spoken message.
 A career in interpreting should appeal to those who have a special interest in language and communication and who enjoy working with people.

-There are general education requirements as well.
-See the General Requirements section of the catalog.
 Four semesters of sign language fulfills the foreign language requirement for the Bachelor of Arts degree.

 A.A.
 Degree in Deaf Studies: American Sign Language

 The Associate of Arts in Deaf Studies: American Sign Language can be applied as underpinning to any major in the College.
-It provides a strong set of foundational knowledge about the language and culture of Deaf people, while adding additional experiences and skill sets that pertain directly to students' major areas of study.
+It provides a strong set of foundational knowledge about the language and culture of deaf people, while adding additional experiences and skill sets that pertain directly to students' major areas of study.

 Minor in Deaf Studies: American Sign Language

 A minor in Deaf Studies: American Sign Language is also available.
-It requires eight courses: ASL 100, 101, 116, 150, 200, 201, 250, and 300.

 American Sign Language